-Romania: Completion of gas-fired TPP Iernut extended once again30.
-March 2020. / SEE Energy News
+Romania: Completion of gas-fired TPP Iernut extended once again, SEE Energy News

 The extension of a deadline for completion of TPP Iernut will be until 31 December 2020.
 The Ministry of Economy and Energy proposes a draft decision to delay the commissioning date for the new gas-fired power plant in Iernut from 30 June to 31 December 2020.